Your Questions Answered

 Selection Process

-This 3-part application must include submission of a full Resume, Employers Endorsement’ and a 2 Minute digital ‘Showcase Me’.
+This 3-part application must include submission of a full resume, Employer’s Endorsement and a 2-Minute ‘Showcase Me’.

-Nominees will be informed of their progress no later than Friday August 15th, 2025.
+Applicants will be informed of their progress no later than 31st July 2026

-Successful applicants will be invited to make a 10 minute ‘pitch’ followed by a 15 minute Q&A.
+Successful applicants will be invited to make a 10-minute ‘pitch’ followed by a 15-minute Q&A. The Pitch will take place via virtual interview.

 Successful applicants will be invited to a virtual interview with a selection panel of Marketing and HR Professionals.